Pumpkin Cupcakes!

 Hello October!

-So say hello to spooky season… it’s October, and I am here for all of the spooky bakes that I can get my hands on.
-Honestly, I love it.
-I never go into enough effort when it comes to Halloween, so I am trying my best to rectify that this year!
+So say hello to spooky season… it’s finally October, and I am here for all of the spooky bakes that I can get my hands on.
+Honestly, I love it… I never go into enough effort when it comes to Halloween, so I am trying my best to rectify that this year and come up with some new exciting halloween themed, delicious treats.

 Pumpkin cupcakes